Modern Management of caries as per risk assessment:

 Evaluation of the same for a child based on their history, home hygiene, and clinical examination would allow for a personalized treatment/prevention plan for the child.

 Read a recent review from one of the parents for the treatment of dental cavities.

 Dental restorations/cavity fillings:

-A dental restoration or dental filling is a treatment to restore the function, integrity, and form of missing tooth structure resulting from caries or ay injury.
-In today’s time restorations done are way advanced and as natural as tooth.
+A dental restoration or dental filling is a treatment to restore the function, integrity, and form of missing tooth structure resulting from caries or any injury.
+In today’s time, restorations (done) are way advanced and as natural as tooth.
 Glass Ionomer filling (GIC) is ideal for the pre-cooperative or uncooperative child as well as the “high caries risk” child.
 Glass ionomers have many advantages as a restorative material.

 Nerve treatment/Pulpal therapy/RCT in primary teeth: